dev-goraebap/nestjs-mvc-tools/README.md

 ### Vite-based Asset Pipeline

-It utilizes Vite to support a front-end development server and provides optimized assets for the production environment through an asset pipeline.
+Utilizes Vite to support a front-end development server and provides optimized assets for the production environment through an asset pipeline.

 ### Flash Messages